FelipeDeCastro/cicfraclub-betterui/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

+Don't forget to run `npm run build-zip` after every change to generate a new package and upload it to chrome web store developer dashboard.

 ## License

 This project is licensed under the [MIT License](LICENSE).